Updated November 13, 2018

 September 17: Pre-Construction Conference Correction

-We have corrected a system error that was adding pre-construction conference inspection to some projects that didn’t need that inspection.
+We have corrected a system error that was adding pre-construction conference inspections to some projects that didn’t need that inspection.
 This prevented some customers from scheduling inspections on their construction permits.
 This correction allows customers to schedule inspections on their construction projects.

 August 28: Improvements to Appointments & Inspections Calendar